kohjingyan/covid-19-dashboard/README.md

 # Covid-19-dashboard
 This is an interactive dashboard that is created using Power BI.
-It uses COVID-19 dataset to present of the overview of the seriousness of COVID-19.
+It uses COVID-19 dataset to visualize of the overview of the seriousness of COVID-19.

 You may find the link to the dataset [here](https://www.kaggle.com/datasets/imdevskp/corona-virus-report).